tamagui/tamagui/next.md

     - test hover/press styles + add to animations docs
   - load theme hook via feature
   - check focusStyle works or remove docs
+  - type variant function arg if we can
   - compiler
     - check it with variants extracting fully
     - props